 National Palace Museum: When Chang Kai-Shek fled to Taiwan, he and his followers took a number of valuable treasures with them.
 These can be seen in this impressive museum.
 Here you get a good explanation of the history of the Republic of China, but also of the People’s Republic on the mainland.
 The Nationalists, of whom Chang Kai-Shek was the leader, saw themselves as the real and modern China.

 Of course, Taipei has many more great attractions that you should definitely visit.
-Soon you will find an article about it with more information.
+Here is a list of the 10 best historical sights of the capital of Taiwan.

 Accommodation – Where to stay in Taipei?

 In Taipei, I stayed in two hostels.
 On arrival, I stayed in C U Hotel.
 This hotel is located about one kilometre north of Taipei Station and nearby you will find the Nin-Xia night market where you can get delicious food.
 The hotel also has dormitories for up to 4 people.
 If you’re going for peace and quiet, then this is a must, as the beds are fine.
 If you want more sociability, I do not recommend this hotel.
 There is no common area where you can meet people.
 For the latter, the next hostel is a great option.